tchapgouv/tchap-android/TCHAP_CHANGES.md

  - [Settings] hide "Voice & Video" section when the voip is not available #269
  - [Settings] Adjust Preferences #268
  - [Settings] Hide General/Discovery settings #251
+ - Wrong icon displayed for an infected file #306

 Changes in Tchap 1.99.2 (2021-11-08)
 ===================================================